Jyothishjoy/AMBER_CYP2E1_3KOH/Step-6 Cluster Modelling/README.md

 After the production MD run from Step 5 using the literature parameters for the HEME part, clustering using KMeans is performed on the "3KOH_md.mdcrd" file using the cpptraj package.

-Used the following input file for the run.
+Used the following "cpptraj_clustering.in" file for the run.

     parm 3KOH_solv.prmtop
     trajin 3KOH_md.mdcrd